metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

     - start: 192.168.0.10
       end: 192.168.0.15
       subnet: 192.168.0.0/24
-      step: 1
+      gateway: 192.168.0.1
+      netmask: 24
-    - start: 192.168.0.20
+    - start: 192.168.1.10
-      end: 192.168.0.25
+      end: 192.168.1.15
-      subnet: 192.168.0.0/24
+      subnet: 192.168.1.0/24
+      gateway: 192.168.1.1
+      netmask: 24
+  gateway: 192.168.1.1
+  netmask: 24
+  allocations:
+    "metal3data-10": 192.168.0.9
 status:
   lastUpdated: "2020-04-02T06:36:09Z"
   allocations:
     "192.168.0.11": "metal3data-1"
   addresses:
     "metal3data-1": "pool-1-192-168-0-11"
-  error: false
-  errorMessage: ""
 ```

 In the *spec* of *Metal3IPPool*, there would be a *pools* list, that would
 contain a list of IP address pools, with the *start* and *end* attributes
-giving the start and end ip addresses of the pool, the *subnet* allowing to
+giving the start and end ip addresses of the pool.
+The *subnet* field allows to
 verify that the allocated IP is in the pool and from which the start and end ip
 addresses can be inferred.
-The *step* item gives the interval between allocated
-IP addresses.
-Specifying single ip addresses can be achieved by setting the
+Specifying single ip addresses can be achieved by
-start and end ip address to that single ip address.
+setting the start and end ip address to that single ip address.

+The *netmask* and *gateway* parameters can be given for each pool of the list,
+or globally.
+If they are given for a pool they will override the global
+settings, that are default values.
+The *netmask* and *gateway* will be set on
+the *Metal3IPAddress* and can be fetched from a *Metal3DataTemplate*.

+The *allocations* fields is a map of object name and ip address that allow a
+user to specify a set of static allocations for some objects.
+Ths IP addresses
+specified in the *allocations* field of the spec MUST be out of any of the pools
+configured.

 The *status* would contain a *lastUpdated* field with the timestamp of the last
-update and and *error* boolean that is set to true if an error during allocation
-happens.
-In that case, the *errorMessage* will contain the text of the error.
+update.
+In case of an error during the allocation (pool exhaustion for example),
+the error would be reported on the Consumer object, the *error* boolean and
+*errorMessage* field on the *Metal3Data* object.
 The *allocations* map will map the IP address to the *Metal3Data* object it was
 allocated for and the *addresses* will map the *metal3Data* objects with the
 *Metal3IPAddress* objects.

-All IP addresses specified in a Metal3IPPool must be from the same subnet.

 The *Metal3IPAddress* object would be the following